We’ve created a deck cleaning page for informational purposes.

 - New decks do not need cleaning prior to staining: That is incorrect.
 New wood needs cleaning, failure to do so will ensure improper penetration of stains, sealers.
 It is difficult enough to apply an oil based stain on a new deck when properly cleaned and brightened, it will be impossible if not cleaned and brightened.
 Cleaning a new deck removes contaminants, mold, mildew spores, fungal spores.
 Removing prior to staining ensures that no living organisms are trapped under the stain and sealer where they can reproduce.

 - A deck needs to be ‘sanitized’.
 Wood rot is caused by fungal infestation.
 Fungus cannot be sanitized, you can treat your deck with a Borate salt type product, you can treat your deck with Coppercoat, or any type of anti fungal product.
-Nowhere in the wood restoration trade is ‘sanitizing’ ever brought up as a remedy to fungal infestation.
+Nowhere in the wood restoration trade is ‘sanitizing’ ever brought up as a remedy for fungal infestation.
 Why? because sanitizing is a buzzword.
 When contractors mention sanitizing, when they mention bacteria- you can be sure they’re referring to, and will be using bleach.

 - Bleach is safe to use on decks.
 If a deck is painted, meaning it has an opaque stain then yes, you can use bleach (very mild solution).
 You should not be using bleach on any raw wood deck surface- as bleach will damage the woods integrity, discolor the wood, raise the grain, cause tannin/tannic issues, shorten lifespan of stains.